 How often should I change cold plunge water?

 The frequency to change cold plunge water will depend on the filtration and sanitation system within the cold plunge tub.
-Premium cold plunges with top-tier filtration units may only need draining and water replacement once every three months, while stock tanks with no filtration or chiller will require daily changes of water (although there are ways to help preserve the water for a couple of extra days).
+Premium cold plunges with top-tier filtration units may only need draining and water replacement once every three months, while stock tanks with no filtration will require more regimented water changes (although there are ways to help preserve the water for a couple of extra days).

 References